stevenxchung/AWS-CSAA-ACloudGuru/Section 11 -- The Well Architected Framework/README.md

 **Operations**: AWS CodeCommit, CodeDeploy, and CodePipeline can be used to manage and automate code changes to AWS workloads.
 Use AWS SDKs or third-party libraries to automate operational changes.
 Use AWS CloudTrail to audit and track changes made to AWS environments.

-**Reponses**: CloudWatch alarams can be used to set thresholds for alerting and notification.
+**Reponses**: CloudWatch alarms can be used to set thresholds for alerting and notification.
 CloudWatch events can trigger notifications and automated responses.

 ### Pillar Five - Operational Excellence Exam Tips
 There are three best practice areas for operational excellence in the cloud: